BioLEAP Humane Science Program

 To help educators introduce humane science tools into their curricula, NAVS is accepting applications for BioLEAP Classroom Grants.

-Grants will be made available to educators in the United States in amounts up to $1,000.
-Funds can be used to purchase materials to replace dissection activities with humane, non-animal alternatives.
+Grants will be made available to educators and administrators in the United States to help purchase up to $1,000 worth of humane learning tools .
+Priority will be given to applicants looking to replace or reduce animal dissection activities with humane, non-animal alternatives.

 Learn more about the grant